University of Virginia Center for Politics: History

-Having been founded in 1998 at the 'Center for Governmental Studies', the Center's first program was the Virginia Governors' Conference, which evolved into the Virginia Political History Project, and a post-election conference which is now the annual American Democracy Conference.
+Having been founded in 1998 at the Center for Governmental Studies, its first program was the Virginia Governors' Conference, which evolved into the Virginia Political History Project, and a post-election conference which is now the annual American Democracy Conference.

-In 1999, the CfP launched The Youth Leadership Initiative, and was noted as the nations 'only center dedicated to restoring the health of the American democratic system'.
+In 1999, the CfP launched the Youth Leadership Initiative, and was noted as the nation's "only center dedicated to restoring the health of the American democratic system".
 In October 1999, the Center hosted the largest internet election in the nation's history with 10,000 students.
 In 2002, the Center's 'Crystal Ball' election predictions debuted.

 In 2008, the Center moved into Montesano, an early 20th-century Georgian Revival house on land previously owned by Thomas Staples Martin, US Senator from Virginia.
 In 2009, the Center launched its newest program, Global Perspectives on Democracy, a program designed to foster dialogue between citizens in established and emerging democracies around the world and to conduct workshops on civic action plans.